-This is now a collection of photographs from the Bee Haven years in Vermont.
-We’ll be gradually adding and subtracting from this gallery to reflect where we are now and our wanders in beautiful nature in the present as well as the past.
-Everything always changes.
-Witness, embrace and celebrate.
+For now, this is a collection of photographs from the Bee Haven years in Vermont.
+We’ll be gradually adding and subtracting from this gallery to reflect new wanders.

 C8D1A690-3E07-4270-97E7-D86549C59B6E_1_201_a.jpeg